Pruning fruit trees in palmate

 Green pruning at the 5th leaf

-Pruning apricot, peach and nectarine trees
+Pruning apricot, peach, and nectarine trees

 When to Prune?

 This is carried out in July-August, after the fruit harvest.
-This pruning aims to thin out the foliage, limit the vigour of new shoots, and maintain the fan shape.
+This pruning aims to thin out the foliage, limit the vigour of new shoots, and maintain the palmette shape.
 It is also crucial for reducing the risk of diseases such as canker or leaf curl, which are very common in these trees, and ensuring better air circulation among the branches.

 How to Prune?

-Apricot fruiting spur (left), and May bouquet (right)
+Chiffon branch of apricot tree (left), and May bouquet (right)

-• Over-pruning: Cutting too much can limit fruit production.
+- Over-pruning: Cutting too much can limit fruit production.
 Opt for gentle pruning to avoid stressing the tree.

 Comments